Mariesnlk/manual-audit-report/README.md

 # Manual Report
+## Unresolved, High: Shadowing State Variable
+In *UnidoDistribution* smart contract in *_approve(...)* function with input parameter owner that shadows Ownable.owner variable.

+**Recommendation:** Rename input parameter in  _approve(...) function.

+## Unresolved, High: Partial using of SafeMath
+In *UnidoDistribution* smart contract SafeMath library is unused for increment and decrement operations.

+**Recommendation:** Add SafeMath to increment and decrement operations.

 ## Unresolved, High: Event invocations have to be prefixed by "emit"
 In *UnidoDistribution* smart contract all events used without prefix emit.